HNOI-Senior-Design-Performance-Tool/API/README.md

 }
 ```
 #### Using python
-Following is an example of how to send a POST request using pyhon:
+Following is an example of how to send a POST request using python:
 ```
 import requests
 import json